 During the training, the English words of command were replaced by Hindi words.
 Caste and religious discrimination vanished overnight, as they all sat together and ate food prepared from the same kitchen.
 A guerrilla army of about 20,000 soldiers was prepared to take action from the jungles of Assam and Bengal.
 Although instead of trying to compete directly with the British army, the purpose of this army was to awaken nationalism among the Indians.

 Azad Hind Fauj had to face many difficulties from the very beginning.
 Indian officers and soldiers considered the attempt by the Japanese to use them to follow their policy and war policy as bad.
 No attention was paid to their demands that India’s independence be declared and Indian soldiers be forced to wear Japanese uniforms.
 Niranjan Singh and Captain Mohan Singh, who had led this outrage, were arrested by the Japanese intelligence police in December 1942.
-Rash Behari Bose, who had been living in Japan since 1915, was now old, could not exert his pressure to get the legitimate demands of the Indians.
+Rash Behari Bose, who had been living in Japan since 1915, was now old, and could not exert his pressure to get the legitimate demands of the Indians.
 As a result of the arrest of Captain Mohan Singh, the first Azad Hind Fauj became cannabis.

 This happened because “Indian officers and soldiers were ready to die fighting for their country, but they refused to be puppets.
 The Japanese never forgave them for their actions and many of them were severely persecuted.”
-“Niranjan Singh, Mohan Singh, many other Indians suffered horrific experiences in Japanese prison cells”.
+“Niranjan Singh, Mohan Singh, and many other Indians suffered horrific experiences in Japanese prison cells”.
 But he refused to surrender to serve the Japanese interests.
-Due to the sufferings he had put in, the desired results came to fruition.
+Due to the sufferings, he had put in, the desired results came to fruition.
 One of their demands was that Subhash Chandra Bose should be called to establish the Azad Hind Fauj in South-East Asia.

-As an attempt to rectify the situation, Ras convened another conference in April, 1943, but in this he did not succeed.
+As an attempt to rectify the situation, Ras convened another conference in April 1943, but in this, he did not succeed.
 As a result, Subhas Bose was brought from Singapore to take over the supreme command of the Azad Hind Fauj.